 While in the early years of FM-Stereo reception a roof antenna was common, today reception antennas in short design are common, sometimes even integrated into the receiver housing.
 Reception has become mobile.
 Every car has a radio and portable devices such as smartphones with FM receivers are widely used.
-Mobile receivers in particular are struggling with low reception levels and a fluctuation in reception quality, especially with stereo.
-Modern reception technologies try to catch this and keep the audio quality on an acceptable level.
+Mobile receivers in particular struggle with low reception levels and a fluctuation in reception quality, especially with stereo.
+Modern receivers are able to cope with this, and the reception interference is kept at an acceptably low level.

 Several attempts has been made to improve the quality of stationary or mobile mono and stereo reception.
 Among the developments to be mentioned are:

 - SSBSC (white paper 1 white paper 2) (2010)